 When your products get disapproved in Merchant Center, it an cause undue stress and loss of sales.
-Most marketers report that, just as they thought that everything is already perfect, they still get product disapprovals when they submit their feed.
 Even though it may seem like the end of the world, it's fixable.
 You just have to persevere and you’ll find the solution to fix disapproved products in Google Merchant Center.

 In this article, we will talk about the most common Merchant Center errors that every Ecom store owner has experienced (and probably are still experiencing), dive deep into the reasons why you experience these issues, and look into the solutions to fix these errors and prevent them from ever happening again.